mitodl/ocw-hugo-themes/README.md

  - Start the site with `npm run start:fields`
  - The site should be available at http://localhost:3000/

+### Miscellaneous commands

+- `WEBPACK_ANALYZE=true yarn run build:webpack`: This builds the project for production and should open a an analysis of the bundle in your web browser.

 ### External API's

 The `www` theme accesses external API's made available by